jhu-cs-uima-sp19/pSquared/README.md

 By using this database, we can authenticate availability of Talkers and Listeners and connect them into an anonymous chatbox.
 After exiting the chat, all messages are deleted from the database.

 We have also implemented push notifications that alert talkers and listeners when a listener is currently available.
+Unfortunately, our notifications only work with APIs greater than or equal to 26.

 Stand-Up Meetings